Pivetta throws 7 shutout innings, Red Sox beat Pirates 5-3 - WHIZ News

 TRAINER’S ROOM

-Red Sox: INF/OF Kike Hernandez (right hip flexor/abdominal muscle hematoma) was activated from the 60-day injured list and INF/OF Rob Refsnyder (sprained right knee). came off the 15-day IL.
+Red Sox: Hernandez (right hip flexor/abdominal muscle hematoma) was activated from the 60-day injured list and INF/OF Rob Refsnyder (sprained right knee). came off the 15-day IL.
 Hernandez had been out since June 8 and Refsnyder since July 30.
-Hernandez started at shortstop in place of Xavier Bogaerts, who fouled a ball off his left foot during a weekend series against the New York Yankees.
+Hernandez started at shortstop in place of Xavier Bogaerts, who fouled a ball off his left foot last weekend, and went 0 for 3 with the sac fly and two strikeouts.
 INF Yolmer Sanchez was designated for assignment. … RHP Tanner Houck (lower back inflammation) has an issue with a disc in his lower back.
 He will undergo treatment the rest of this week then be reexamined by a spine specialist next week.

 Pirates: 3B Ke’Bryan Hayes (mid-back muscle strain) was placed on the 10-day IL, retroactive to Aug.
 13, and INF Kevin Padlo was recalled from Triple-A Indianapolis.
-Padlo started at first base.
+Padlo started at first base and went 0 for 3.

 UP NEXT